-When writing your personal statement you'll be given space for up to 10,000 characters.
-This may sound like a lot, but don't waste them by padding out your statement with unnecessary detail.
-Generally you should talk about:
+When writing your law personal statement you'll be given space for up to 10,000 characters.
+This sounds like a lot, but don't waste them by padding out your statement with unnecessary detail.
+Talk about:

 - why you're applying for a specific LPC course

 - your qualifications, skills and achievements